 - Venezuela

-Under no circumstances is it permitted to import vehicles from these nations into the USA.
+Under no circumstances is it permitted to import from these nations into the USA.
 Legal repercussions will be severe if you don't comply.

 Research is the Key to Success